TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.2-vm/_index.md

 ## Overlap

 Time the VM vCPU was interrupted to perform system services on behalf of itself or other VM.
 Notice the word system services, a process that is part of VMkernel.
 This means it is not for non-system services, such as vCPU world.
-That’s why the value in general is lower than CPU Ready or even Co-Stop.
+That's why the value in general is lower than CPU Ready or even Co-Stop.

 When ESXi is running a VM, this activity might get interrupted with IO processing (e.g. incoming network packets).
 If there is no other available cores in ESXi, VMkernel has to schedule the work on a busy core.
 If that core happens to be running VM, the work on that VM is interrupted.
-The counter Overlap accounts for this, hence it’s useful metric just like Ready and CoStop counter.
+The counter Overlap accounts for this, hence it's useful metric just like Ready and CoStop counter.

 Some documentation in VMware may refer to Overlap as Stolen.
 Linux Guest OS tracks this as Stolen time.